 the church of La Gancia, near my home, there was a latteria

 where every morning there was a long line of customers to drink the couch grass tea or the mallow

-was called cabbasisata.
-It was a drink considered an effective remedy
+cabbasisata.
+It was a drink considered an effective remedy for lung

 “don’t break my… chops”.

-Wine is a beverage that has been present on almost every dinner table going back to
+beverage that has been present on almost every dinner table going back to prehistoric

-revaluation of the local varietals and many wineries have been producing fabulous red and white
+local varietals and many wineries have been producing fabulous red and white wines.

 Marsala wine, Malvasia from Lipari and Moscato form Pantelleria are